emreboga/sudoku/README.md

 #### Copy
 Copies the static files to the build folder.
 This is only for the skeleton html file (index.html) and the Jade runtime (jade-runtime.js).
 #### Jade
-Compiles the jade tempplates to JavaScript and copies to the templates/compiled directory in the source tree.
+Compiles the jade templates to JavaScript and copies to the templates/compiled directory in the source tree.
 These compiled files are then bundled with the rest of the JavaScript files by browserify.
 #### Watch
 Watches for any changes in the source tree to re-run the build.
 This tasks is for convenience and faster development.

+### Architecture
+An Model-View approach is adopted when building the game.
+#### Model
+Sudoku-model.js file defines the model of this architecture, which initiates and stores sudoku board data.
+#### View
+Sudoku-view.js file defines the view of this architecture, which handles all user interaction and input validations.
+#### External Libraries
+For certain functionality, third-party libraries has been used in the architecture.
+These are:
+1- jQuery
+2- jQuery UI
+3- Jade Client Runtime
+4- Base and Table componetns from Pure-css library